codess-aus/pycon-thailand/docs/the-superperson.md

 The Superperson tries to do it all—coding, teaching, leading, family, and more.
 This can lead to exhaustion and feeling overwhelmed.

+GitHub will actually take a lot of tasks off your hands.
+It can do all sorts of advanced security for you.
+GitHub’s security stack gives you end‑to‑end coverage: dependency graph + SBOM export for visibility; Dependabot alerts and automated security & version update PRs for detection and rapid remediation; the dependency review action and repository rulesets to prevent introducing known‑vulnerable or risky packages; secret scanning and push protection to stop credential leaks before they land; CodeQL/code scanning (when enabled) for static analysis of custom code; security policies, private vulnerability reporting, and advisories for coordinated disclosure; dashboards, audit trails, artifact attestations, and SBOMs for governance and provenance—all orchestrated to reduce upgrade friction (version currency), shrink mean time to patch, and give developers fast, actionable feedback directly in PRs.

 ![Better Coder Journey](assets/security1.png)
 ---